fujiapple852/claptrap/README.md

 cargo install claptrap --locked
 ```

-## Status

-Incomplete WIP, unpublished, experimental.

 ## Goals and non-goals

-Claptrap is not an argument parser, but rather a command line tool that wraps the `clap` library and provides
+Claptrap is a command line tool that wraps the `clap` library and provides integration with shell scripts.
+The goal is
-integration with shell scripts.
-The goal is to expose the full power of Clap to shell scripts, allowing you to define
-your command line interface in a declarative way.
+to expose the full power of Clap to shell scripts, allowing you to define your command line interface in a declarative
+way.

-If you are unable to install the `claptrap` binary, or you prefer to parse command line arguments using native shell
+If you prefer to parse command line arguments using native shell scripts then you should consider using
-scripts, you should consider using alternative tools, see the [alternatives](#alternatives) section.
-Adding support for
-generating shell scripts that parse command line arguments is a non-goal Claptrap.
+an [alternative](#alternatives) tools.
+Adding support for generating shell scripts that parse command line arguments is
+a non-goal for Claptrap.

 ## Alternatives

 - [Argc](https://crates.io/crates/argc)

+## Status

+Incomplete WIP, unpublished, experimental.

 ## License